 Who Participates in CFS

-We had students from all Northwestern undergraduate colleges represented in CFS classes.
+We had students from all Northwestern undergraduate colleges represented in CFS courses.

-Students came from a broad range of academic disciplines that included 52 majors and 42 minors.
-Top majors included Economics, Political Science, Psychology, Math, Industrial Engineering, and Communication Studies and top minors included Business Institutions Program (BIP), Integrated Marketing Communications certificate (IMC), Global Health, and Legal Studies.
+Students came from a broad range of academic disciplines that included 48 majors and 54 minors.
+Top majors included Economics, Political Science, Psychology, Communication Studies, Journalism, Math, and Statistics, and top minors included Business Institutions Program (BIP), languages such as Chinese, Spanish and French, Integrated Marketing Communications certificate (IMC), Global Health, and Legal Studies.

-- 99.5% of students were satisfied or very satisfied with CFS
+- 98.5% of students were satisfied or very satisfied with their overall CFS experience

-- 97.6% of students were satisfied or very satisfied with their CFS Class
+- 98.6% of students were satisfied or very satisfied with their CFS course

-- 96.9% of students were satisfied or very satisfied with their Internship
+- 99.5% of students were satisfied or very satisfied with their internship

 “Chicago Field Studies gives you a glimpse into the professional world right from your student point of view.
 It helped me realize what post college life will look like and helped me cater my college experience more towards what I want to do in the future.
 More than anything, I learned more in my internship than I would have with 4 classes this quarter.”